Sharjeel Memon

-Sharjeel Inam Memon (شرجیل انعام ميمڻ, born 14 June 1974) is a Pakistani politician who was a Member of the Provincial Assembly of Sindh from June 2008 to August 2023.
-He is presently the chief of the Memon community of Sindh.
+Sharjeel Inam Memon (شرجیل انعام ميمڻ, born 14 June 1974) is a Pakistani politician who has been a Member of the Provincial Assembly of Sindh since 2008.
+Memon has been a senior minister and currently heads the ministries of transport and mass transit, excise, taxation, narcotics and control department.

-Sharjeel Inam Memon has once again become a member of the Sindh Assembly by winning the elections of February 2024.

-Sharjeel Inam Memon has been made a senior minister and given three ministries portfolios of transport and mass transit, excise, taxation, narcotics and control department. in the government to be formed for the 2024 elections.

 Early life and education

-He was born on 14 June 1974 in Hyderabad, Pakistan.
+He was born on 14 June 1974 in Hyderabad, Sindh, Pakistan in a Sindhi Memon family.
+He has also been the chief of the organization "Sindh Memon Ittehad" since 2023.

 He earned the degree of Master of Arts in economics from the University of Sindh and a Bachelor of Engineering in Civil Technology from the Mehran University of Engineering and Technology.